Co-operative Education combines full-time study and full-time, study-related employment. It is presently an option within

 which are only valid for Co-op employment arranged through the Co-op program.

-To apply for the Co-op option, students must attend an information session and complete an application form that is available online at www.ufv.ca/jobs/Co-op Ed.
+To apply for the Co-op option, students must attend an information session and complete an application form that is available online at www.ufv.ca/jobs.

-Applications are accepted in the Fall and Winter semester.
-Deadlines are
+Applications are accepted in the Fall semester.
+The deadline to apply is September 30.

 To qualify for the first work-term placement, students must: